stuboo/handbook/docs/expectations/expectations.md

 ### Postoperatively

+_NOTE: Order sets are NOT a substitute for thinking.
+If a patient has CKD or is > 65yo, NSAIDS are probably a bad idea.
+If a patient has liver disease, skip the acetaminophen.
+You get the picture.
+Order sets are meant to speed things up and ensure that you haven't forgotten important things, but they are not to be used without critical thinking.
+Use your brain._

 - Admission and/or discharge orders
+	- See the _Postoperative Considerations_ [specific to the procedure](../procedures).
 - Discharge medications to pharmacy
 - Discharge summaries when appropriate
 - Patient education materials for pain control, catheter management, and precautions